 Under the leadership of Hernandez, the Mariachi Sol de México is currently the only mariachi in the world that performs in the classical music circuit.
 If the Latin American world had a musical laureate, he would be José Hernandez.
 As the Nation’s Premier Mariachi, José and his group have been heaped with hosannas from the Latin and mainstream music industry.
 More than anyone else, José is responsible for the recognition the colorfully passionate mariachi music is getting as exotic world-class music.

 More than once, Hollywood cinema has beckoned.
 José’s first movie break came by creating part of the soundtrack for the movie Old Gringo, starring Jane Fonda.
 He followed soon after with the soundtrack for American Me with Edward James Olmos.
-His two most recent movie soundtracks are A Million to Juan, starring Paul Rodriguez and Ruben Blades, and the soundtrack of Don Juan de Marco, with Marlon Brando and Johnny Depp.
+His two most recent movie soundtracks are A Million to Juan.
+The movie starred Paul Rodriguez and Ruben Blades.
+The second movie was the soundtrack of Don Juan de Marco starring with Marlon Brando and Johnny Depp.

 At the 68th Annual Academy Awards, José performed with Bryan Adams the nominated song “Have You Ever Really Loved A Woman.”
 Mariachi Sol de Mexico emerges as the rightful heir to the title of “The Nation’s Premier Mariachi.”
 Even jaded critics are sitting up and taking notice.